-Devonna B. Rowe, soprano, is a performing artist and educator.
-The soprano received her DMA in Vocal Performance from Catholic University of America, an MM from the University of North Carolina at Chapel Hill and a BA in Music Education from St. Augustine’s University.
+Devonna B. Rowe is a performing artist and educator.
+The soprano received her DMA in Vocal Performance from Catholic University of America, a MM from the University of North Carolina at Chapel Hill and a BA in Music Education from St. Augustine’s University.
 Additional studies include the Aspen Music School and the AIMS Program in Graz, Austria.
 Rowe’s teachers and coaches include Addison Reed, Martha Flowers, Todd Duncan, George Shirley, Adele Addison, Mary Ruzzika, Fabiana Bravo, Henrietta Lund and Rick Christman.
 Her career has taken her throughout the United States, Europe, Japan, Russia and Africa.
-She gave the World Premiere performance of George Walker’s Five Songs for Piano and Voice during a National Black American Music Conference.
-She has performed at Eggenberg Palace, Castel Sankt Martin, and the National Theater.
-The soprano has performed with organizations such as the Nashville Symphony Orchestra, the Susquehanna Orchestra, and the Columbia Orchestra.
-During the summer of 2014, Rowe performed Catalan and Portuguese songs at the Barcelona Festival of Song in Spain.
-A soprano with a versatile and extensive range, her operatic roles include the Countess in Mozart’s The Marriage of Figaro, Clara in Gershwin’s Porgy and Bess, Mrs. Nolan in Menotti’s The Medium, Iolanthe in Gilbert and Sullivan’s Iolanthe, Clara in Pasatieri’s Signor Deluso, Fiordiligi in Mozart’s Cosi fan tutte, Marcellina in the Marriage of Figaro, and La Zia Principessa in Puccini’s Suor Angelica.
-She performs Musical Theater and works by Latin American and contemporary American composers as well.
+She gave the World Premiere performance of George Walker’s “Five Songs for Piano and Voice” during a National Black American Music Conference.
+She has performed at Eggenberg Palace, the National Theater and the John F. Kennedy Center.
+The soprano has performed with organizations such as the Nashville Symphony Orchestra, the Susquehanna Orchestra and the Columbia Orchestra.
+A soprano with a versatile and extensive range, her operatic roles include, the Countess in Mozart’s “The Marriage of Figaro”, Clara in Gershwin’s “Porgy and Bess”, Mrs. Nolan in Menotti’s, “The Medium”, “Iolanthe” in Gilbert and Sullivan’s Iolanthe, Clara in “Signor Deluso” by Pasatieri, Fiordiligi in Mozart’s “Cosi fan tutte”, Marcellina in the “Marriage of Figaro” and La Zia Principessa in Puccini’s Suor Angelica.
+She performs Musical Theater as well as works by African American, Latin American and American composers as well.
+Rowe performed Catalan and Portuguese songs at the Barcelona Festival of Song in Spain.

-Rowe has served as a GFO Music Panelist with the Maryland State Arts Council, Rowe is a member of the National Association of Teachers of Singing (NATS), Opera America, SAG and the National Association of Music Education (NAME).
+Rowe has served as a GFO Music Panelist with the Maryland State Arts Council.
+She continues to judge vocal competitions throughout the US.
+Rowe is a member of the National Association of Teachers of Singing (NATS), Opera America and the National Association of Music Education (NAME).
 The artist continues to write and produce Arts Education programs and to perform as a recitalist, a concert artist and in operatic productions.
-Rowe is currently a Preparatory voice faculty member at the Peabody Institute of the Johns Hopkins University.
+She holds a teaching certification from the Maryland State Department of Education.
+Rowe uses her certifications in Health and Wellness and Personal Fitness to benefit her work with her voice students.
+Rowe is currently a Voice instructor at Peabody Institute, Johns Hopkins University.